-PREREQUISITES: Lincoln Land Community College Reading Comprehension Exam, be in good academic standing, have good attendance.
+PREREQUISITES: Application, Lincoln Land Community College Reading Comprehension Exam

 CREDIT: 2 Hours/Elective

 LLCC Dual Credit (6.5 credit hours)

 This CNA program is provided by Hillsboro High School in affiliation with Lincoln Land Community College and approved by the Department of Public Health.
 This course is specifically designed to train students to be Certified Nurse Assistants.
 Upon successful completion of the course, the student receives a certificate making him/her eligible to be employed in home health agencies, nursing homes, and hospitals.
 In order to complete the program, students must pass a competency exam required by state and federal guidelines.
 The student will be given 6.5 credit hours of Lincoln Land credit for successful completion of this course.